 Detoxification, or detox, is the medically managed process we use to safely withdraw you from drugs or alcohol.
-We proactively manage your care with medications, comfort interventions, and support to help you to take the first step to stop using in a way that keeps you safe.
+At our detox center proactively manage your care with medications, comfort interventions, and support to help you to take the first step to stop using in a way that keeps you safe.
 We recognize that the body undergoes changes when a substance is initially stopped.
 Our goal is to medically monitor you in a comfortable environment while keeping you safe from medical complications.

 There are two primary reasons we use medications during the detox process.
 The first is to keep you medically safe and stable.
 Stopping drugs or alcohol may increase blood pressure and pulse, and can cause gastrointestinal (GI) symptoms, headaches, sweating, and tremors.
 In more severe cases it can put you at risk for seizure or lead to hallucinations.
 Medications allow us to keep you as comfortable as possible as well as protect you from severe complications including seizures.
 The second reason is our belief that people do not need to suffer through the withdrawal process.
 While we can’t completely remove symptoms, we can make the symptoms easier to tolerate so you can successfully complete the detox process and move on to the next stage in recovery.

 When you arrive for admission at Midwest Detox, you will be greeted by a registered nurse and behavioral health technician that will help you get settled in.
 They will help ease any anxiety about the process, answer your questions, and provide initial consents and assessments, including gathering your medical history and substance use history.
 Your blood pressure, pulse, and oxygen status will be taken, and your blood may be drawn to assess how well your body is functioning and your nutrition and hydration status.
 All histories and assessments are administered to help us keep you safe during your time at Midwest Detox, and we will always explore these with you in a non-judgmental way.